Soapstone vs. Granite: How the Two Natural Stones Compare

 Also a high-quality natural stone, granite will not cost you as much soapstone.
 The material typically costs in the range of $40 to $100 per square foot installed.

 If you are looking for a better idea of the cost of either soapstone or granite, you can use this Estimate Tool.
+If you are looking for which stone is easier on your budget, granite is your better choice.

 Soapstone requires very little maintenance.
 You can clean the countertop using any common household cleaners.
 However, if you apply the mineral oil treatment to the countertop, you should clean using just soap and water.
 Harsh cleaners may remove the mineral oil.
 Chemicals and acids will not cause any damage to a soapstone countertop.
 One thing to keep in mind is that you should not cut directly on the countertop’s surface, as the soapstone will be left with visible scratches.